If you’re looking for an entry-level Bluetooth USB amp and DAC all in one device, then I recommend the FiiO BTR3K!

 If someone outside the world of music glances at the FiiO BTR3K, they may mistake it as a miniature model of one of those early smartphones from the late 2000s.

-This device is made from glass and black metal, giving it a sleek and modern look.
+This device is made from glass and black metal.
+I like it because it gives the device a sleek and modern look.

 The front and back are protected by a sheet of 2.5D glass (the glass is tapered at the edges).

 There’s a status LED underneath the glass in front of the device.

 It lights the FiiO logo in different lights to tell you the current Bluetooth codec being played.

 Of course, you’re going to need to charge this device once in a while.
 You can do so with its USB Type-C port on the top of the FiiO BTR3K.